 Komodo Islands Underwater Photo Cruise

-Join us in November 2018 for our most popular trip to the islands & reefs of the Komodo National Park.
+Join us for our most popular trip to the islands & reefs of the Komodo National Park in 2022.
 This entire trip is spent within the National Park waters.
-We will be focusing on photo friendly sites in the north and central areas between Komodo & Rinca Islands and then travelling south to dive the famous sites in Horseshoe Bay as well as explore new sites in the southern region from Rinca Island to Gili Motang.
+We will be focusing on photo friendly sites in the north and central areas between Komodo & Rinca Islands and then travelling south to dive the famous sites in Horseshoe Bay as well as explore new sites in the southern region around Rinca and Nusa Kode Islands.

 The southern area's of Komodo have cooler waters and less visibility than the the northern reefs, but don't less this deter you.
 These reefs have some of the richest macro life to be seen anywhere.
 Places like Cannibal Rock have more critters per square meter than anywhere else on our planet!